garrandall/popular-music-data/tracks/sister-mary-elephant--shudd-up---cheech-chong.md

 ---
 Good morning, class.
 Good morning, class.
 Class?
 Class?!
 Shut up!
 Thank you As you know your regular teacher Sister Rosetta Stone is on a small vacation.
 However she does send her love, at least fingerpaintings, and desk club she's making.
 I am your substitute teacher, Sister Mary Elephant
 Class, attention.
 Attention, class!
 Class?
-SHUT UP!!!!!
+SHUT UP!
 Thank you Young man, now give me that knife.
 Thank you
 Now class, you all know who I am, so let's find out who you are Class?
 Class!?
-SHUT UP!!!!!
+SHUT UP!

 Far out, man!